Helpline 0808 800 3333 or contact us

-Botox is most commonly known for its use in the cosmetics industry but it's also used with people who have experienced a neurological injury affecting muscle tone such as cerebral palsy and dystonia.
-Botox is also used to treat spasticity where people have very tight muscles or in cases of fluctuating muscle tone.
-It's also used to help with urinary difficulties or drooling.
+Botox is known for its use in the cosmetics industry but it's also used with people whose muscle tone is affected by conditions like cerebral palsy and dystonia.
+Botox can treat spasticity where people have very tight muscles or fluctuating muscle tone.
+It can also help with urinary difficulties or drooling.

 Botulinum Toxin A (BTA) is a muscle relaxant derived from the bacterium Clostridium Botulinum.
 Although this bacteria can be poisonous, when used in small, controlled doses, it can provide safe, effective relief from a number of conditions.
 BTA has been successfully used to treat muscular conditions in children and adults for over 20 years.
 Clinical studies and trials have indicated positive and helpful results.

-BTA is effective on muscle tone in various parts of the body such as the arms and hands if grip is an issue or around the orbital (eye) area for dystonia affecting eye movement.
-However, it's primarily used on the lower limbs to aid standing and walking.
+BTA is effective on muscle tone in various parts of the body such as the arms and hands (if grip is an issue) or around the orbital (eye) area for dystonia affecting eye movement.
+But mostly it's used on the lower limbs to aid standing and walking.

 Many children who have difficulty with movement due to tight muscle tone will walk on the balls of their feet with the heel off the ground.
 The feet may also turn inwards.
 This makes it difficult, or impossible, to place the foot flat on the floor.

 When injected into the calf or lower leg muscles, BTA can relax these muscles.
-This makes walking easier and more comfortable, as well as improving balance and reducing falls.
+This makes walking easier and more comfortable.
+It can also improve balance and reduce falls.

-Tightness in the hamstring muscles at the back of the thigh makes it difficult to straighten legs, resulting in a crouch or squat gait.
-Injection with BTA can help straighten the legs, resulting in improvements in walking, sitting and transferring.
-BTA also works well on the adductor muscles in the hip and groin area, a common problem area for children with spastic cerebral palsy.
+Tightness in the hamstring muscles at the back of the thigh makes it difficult to straighten legs.
+This can result in a crouch or squat gait.
+Injection with BTA can help straighten the legs and improve walking, sitting and transferring.
+BTA also works well on the adductor muscles in the hip and groin area.
+This is a common problem area for children with spastic cerebral palsy.

 High muscle tone in the hip and groin makes it difficult to keep the legs apart.
 This is called scissoring.
-For those with upper limb spasticity, BTA can reduce muscle tone around the elbow, wrist and thumb areas, enabling straightening of the arm.
-This can help with personal care and hygiene or improve pinching, grasping and releasing movements.
+For those with upper limb spasticity, BTA can reduce muscle tone around the elbow, wrist and thumb areas, enabling the arm to straighten.
+This can help with personal care and hygiene.
+It can also improve pinching, grasping and releasing movements.

-BTA can also reduce the development of secondary problems.
-Spasticity can create an imbalance in muscle tone across a joint that not only interferes with movement but can also lead to fixed contractures - permanent shortening of the muscle and tendon, bony abnormalities and joint instability such as hip dislocation.
+BTA can also reduce secondary problems.
+Spasticity can create an imbalance in muscle tone across a joint that not only interferes with movement but can also lead to fixed contractures (permanent shortening of the muscle and tendon), bony abnormalities and joint instability such as hip dislocation.

-If surgery occurs too early, the child may need to have repeat or other surgery as they grow and mature.
-Lowering the tone of the more active muscles by using BTA can restore balance across the joint, increase the stretch of the muscle and promote growth.
-This can avoid or minimise potential damage to that joint and the need for surgery.
-At present, it's rare to have orthopaedic surgery without trying Botox first.
+If surgery occurs too early, the child may need to have repeat or other surgery as they grow.
+Lowering the tone of the more active muscles by using BTA can:

 Treatment may delay or reduce the need for orthopaedic surgery.
-If used before adductor release surgery, it can significantly reduce post-operative pain and the length of stay in hospital.
-Many surgeons use BTA during operations to reduce painful post-operative spasms and to protect soft tissue from involuntary movement until the healing process is complete.
+If used before adductor release surgery, it can reduce post-operative pain and the length of stay in hospital.
+Many surgeons use BTA to reduce painful spasms after operations.
+It can protect soft tissue from involuntary movement until the healing process is complete.